ghga-de/milestones-docs/28-giant_weta/technical_specification.md

 This Epic covers the following features to be implemented into the GHGA-Connector:

-1. Batch download of multiple files in sequence.
+- Batch download of multiple files

-## User Journeys

-This epic covers the following user journeys:

-- Batch download of multiple files in sequence.
+- files will be downloaded in sequence, no parallelization across files

-## User Journeys that are not part of this Epic:
+It does not include:
 - Batch upload of multiple files

 ## Additional Implementation Details: